Saturday, 23 November 2024

 The controls

-The detachable microphone has an LED indicator, and there are a PC/mobile mode control and control wheel built-in on the side which control the volume and the RGB lighting.
+The detachable microphone has an LED indicator, and there are a PC/mobile mode control and audio control wheel built-in on the side which control the volume and the RGB lighting.

 The weight comes in at about 650 grams, some heft, possibly off-putting for some folks, but it is not an issue for shorter gaming rounds.
 However, according to our test, it can get uncomfortable after a few hours shooting zombies.